syncfusion-content/javascript-docs/js/DataManager/Filtering.md

 ---
 layout: post
 title: Filtering in DataManager widget for Syncfusion Javascript
-description: Describes about Filtering in DataManager control.
+description: Check out and learn here all about descriptions of filtering in Syncfusion DataManager control and much more details.
 platform: js
 control: DataManager
 documentation: ug